Being young in Europe today - demographic trends

 - how to safeguard social welfare models, such as pensions and healthcare, if there are a growing number of (very) old people who are making increasing demands on these systems.

-Past, present and future demographic developments of children and young people
+Past, present and future demographic developments for children and young people

-Just under 167 million children and young people in the EU-28 in 2016
+There were 142 million children and young people in the EU-27 in 2019

-Figures for 2016 indicate that there were just over 510 million inhabitants in the EU-28.
-Of these, 79 million were children aged 0-14 years, which was 9 million fewer than the number of young people aged 15-29 years.
-As such, nearly one third of the EU-28’s population — just under 167 million inhabitants — were under the age of 30 in 2016, with children accounting for a 15.6 % share of the EU-28’s population and young people for a slightly higher share, 17.4 %.
+Figures for 2019 indicate that there were 446.8 million inhabitants in the EU-27.
+Of these, 67.8 million were children aged 0-14 years, which was 6.4 million fewer than the number of young people aged 15-29 years.
+As such, nearly one third of the EU-27’s population — around 142 million inhabitants — were under the age of 30 at the start of 2019, with children accounting for a 15.2 % share of the EU-27’s population and young people for a slightly higher share, 16.6 %.

-As the share of children and young people in the EU’s population decreased, the relative importance of the elderly aged 65 years and over grew.
-The proportion of elderly persons in the EU’s population climbed at a steady pace from 14.9 % of the population in 1996, through 16.8 % in 2006 to reach 19.2 % at the end of the time series.
-The pace of demographic ageing quickened somewhat as the relative share of the elderly rose at a slightly faster pace between 2006 and 2016 than it had done between 1996 and 2006.
+As the share of children and young people in the EU-27’s population decreased, the relative importance of the elderly aged 65 years and over grew.
+The proportion of elderly persons in the EU-27 population climbed at a steady pace from 15.4 % of the population in 1999 to reach 20.3 % at the end of the time series two decades later.
+The pace of demographic ageing quickened somewhat as the relative share of the elderly rose at a slightly faster pace between 2009 and 2019 than it had done between 1999 and 2009.

-The number of elderly people in the EU exceeded the number of children for the first time in 2005
+The number of elderly people in the EU-27 exceeded the number of children for the first time in 2004

 This rapid acceleration in the share of the elderly was accompanied by an increase in the share of persons aged 30-64 years.
-People in this age group accounted for 45.5 % of the EU-27’s population in 1996 rising to 47.7 % of the EU-28’s population by 2006 and increasing slightly further to reach 47.9 % by 2016; these increasing shares may be attributed to the impact of ageing among the baby-boomer generation, as those born in the 1960s accounted for a growing share of the EU’s working-age population.
-Population projections suggest that the share of the working-age population in the total population will start to decrease in the coming years, as more people from the baby-boomer generation move into retirement.
+People in this age group accounted for 46.5 % of the EU-27’s population in 1999 (excluding Croatia) rising to 48.4 % by 2009 and increasing to a peak of 48.7 % in 2012, before falling back to 48.0 % in 2019.
+This development may be associated with the impact of ageing among the baby-boomer generation, as an increasing number of those born in the 1950s retired.
+Eurostat’s population projections suggest that this development will likely continue during the next decade, as more of the baby-boomer generation moves into retirement.